Associate Professor of Aerospace and Bren Scholar; Jet Propulsion Laboratory Research Scientist

 Professor Effros' research interests include information theory, data compression, and network communications.

 Frank J. Roshek Professor of Physics and Applied Physics

 Professor Eisenstein focuses on experimental condensed-matter physics, particularly strongly correlated electrons in semiconductor heterostructures at low temperatures and high magnetic fields.

 Professor of Biology and Bioengineering; Investigator, Howard Hughes Medical Institute; Executive Officer for Biological Engineering

 Professor Elowitz works in the areas of systems and synthetic biology.
 His research seeks to understand fundamental design principles underlying the architecture and dynamics of gene circuits, including the functional role that stochasticity, or 'noise', plays in the cell.
 To do so, he analyzes gene circuit behavior at the level of individual cells using time-lapse microscopy, designs and engineers synthetic genetic circuits that are sufficient to enable specific behaviors, and employs mathematical modeling.

-Professor of Electrical Engineering; Investigator, Heritage Medical Research Institute; EAS Division Deputy Chair
+Professor of Electrical Engineering and Medical Engineering; Investigator, Heritage Medical Research Institute; EAS Division Deputy Chair

 Professor Emami's research interests are in high-performance integrated circuits and systems.